Understanding stop_reason in the Claude Messages API

 Common misconceptions

-- “I can just check if the content text says ‘done’.”
-No. Text output is not a control signal.
+“I can check if the content text says ‘done’ to know the agent finished.”
+Text output is not a control signal.

 stop_reasonis.
-Prose is for users; enum values are for code. - “
+Prose is for users; enum values are for code.
+The same output text might appear on both anend_turnand apause_turnresponse. -

 pause_turnmeans something went wrong.”
 It does not.
-It means Anthropic paused a long-running turn to manage server resources.
-You resume it; you do not retry from scratch. - “
+It means the server-side sampling loop hit its iteration ceiling and handed control back to you.
+The work done so far is real.
+You resume it; you do not retry from scratch. -

 Frequently asked questions

-How do I handle max_tokens without duplicating the content?
+How do I handle max_tokens without duplicating content?

 Append the truncated assistant response to messages exactly as it is, then call the API again with no new user message.
-The model will pick up where it left off.
-Some implementations add a continue user message for clarity, but the assistant response alone is sufficient.
+The model resumes where it left off.
+Some implementations append a short user message like "Please continue." for clarity, but the assistant response alone is sufficient.

 Can stop_reason ever be null?

-Is the 20 tool-call ceiling per turn or per session?
+Is the pause_turn iteration ceiling per turn or per session?

 Where this fits in the series